France replaces injured Nkunku with Kolo Muani for World Cup | Sports-Games

 Defending champion France's World Cup injury worries continued as forward Christopher Nkunku was injured in the team's training session and replaced by Randal Kolo Muani on Wednesday.

-The 25-year-old Nkunku went down clutching his left leg after a tackle from midfielder Eduardo Camavinga during training moments before the end of Tuesday evening's session.
+The 25-year-old Nkunku went down clutching his left leg after a tackle from midfielder Eduardo Camavinga during training.
 Kolo Muani was selected as his replacement shortly before the team flew out to Qatar, the French soccer federation said in a statement.

-The federation did not say what Nkunku's injury was but images showed him clutching his left knee following the tackle and then limping off.

 Nkunku was named the best player in Germany's Bundesliga last season after scoring 35 goals overall and providing 14 league assists for Leipzig.
 He'd netted 17 goals in 23 games this season.